dougeby/IntuneDocs/intune/android-enterprise-overview.md

 ## Onboarding

 Before enrolling Android for Work devices, you must complete some onboarding steps.
 These steps establish a connection between your Intune tenant and Google’s Play for Work service, which is an integral part of the Android for Work app distribution and management process.
-For more information, see [Enable enrollment of Android for Work devices](android-enroll.md#enable-enrollment-of-android-work-profile-devices).
+For more information, see [Enable enrollment of Android work profile devices](android-work-profile-enroll.md).

 ## Work profile management